 The official languages in Kazakhstan are Kazakh and Russian.
 Both use the Cyrillic script with the Kazakh language having minor variations.

 If interested in learning Kazakh, I came across this (but didn’t use it): Beginning Kazakh, by Ablahat Ibrahim.
 A CD-Rom based introductory course in the Kazakh language.

-Google Translate is super useful to have.
+Google Translate is your friend.
 There are a couple of ways to use it: